christdi/chrisirvine-co-uk/_posts/2021-02-28-side-projects-naming-and-defining-goal.markdown

 ---
 layout: post
-title:  "[Side Projects] Naming the new project and defining our goal for an MVP
+title:  "Naming our new side project and defining our goal"
 date:   2021-03-01
-categories: development
+categories: [development]
+tags: [side-projects, agile]
 description: |-
+   This article looks into one of the most difficult task in software development; naming something.

-   Coming up with a name and a look into my process of defining the goal for our new side project.
+   We'll also take a look into defining a goal to capture what we want to accomplish with our new project.
 ---

 I'm going to use the name "Covenstead" for the side project going forward.
-It's the setting that I was involved in creating for a past swing at this that actually got pretty far along.
+It's a setting that I was involved in creating for a past swing at this that actually got pretty far along.
 I'm going to re-use it as I really liked the setting.
 More on that in future articles.

 The first stage in getting our new project off the ground the Right Way™ is to define our goal.
 Let’s start with the most basic idea and then try to evolve it into something a bit more specific.